jimleroyer/guides/wiki/windows-10-essential-cli-tools.md

 This is a guide for a proper Windows 10 CLI development environment.
 It is biased on tools that I mostly used such as Git, GitHub, PowerShell, AWS.
-I first use this guide for myself, so that I rememember what to setup on new reinstallation.
+I first use this guide for myself, so that I remember what to setup on new reinstallation.

 Our Linux and MacOSX relatives are quite awesome in their ways... but Microsoft has made some tremendeous improvements in the past years.
 Get on the ride with me